-It’s another one of those MLM (aka Network Marketing, aka Pyramid Scheme) Programs whose main purpose is to sign you up, buy a product kit, then get you to sign up your friends, family, and co-workers to do the same thing.
+It’s another one of those MLM (aka Network Marketing) Programs whose main purpose is to sign you up, buy a product kit, then get you to sign up your friends, family, and co-workers to do the same thing.

 It’s supposed to show you how to become a successful “Network Marketer” but most members barely make any money promoting their products.

-That’s just the truth…you won’t get rich off a shitty 30% commission from an over-price bottle of skin cream or multi-vitamins that most people get at the store for cheaper.
+That’s just the truth…you won’t get rich off a small 30% commission from an over-price bottle of skin cream or multi-vitamins that most people get at the store for cheaper.

 If you want to really get rich online, (at an average of $1,500 per sale PER MONTH), check out our #1 recommendation here.